Actions

 SecAction phase:1,allow,id:97

-If you want to allow a response through, put a rule in phase RESPONSE_HEADERS and simply use allow on its own:
+# If you want to allow a response through, put a rule in phase RESPONSE_HEADERS and use allow

 SecAction phase:3,allow,id:98